Devouring Freedom: Can Big Government Ever Be Stopped? – W. James Antle III

 But Edwards was never content to leave his hearers without hope.
 He was always eager to draw the attention of people to the saving grace and mercy that flows freely from the cross: “God has magnified his free grace towards you, and not to others; because he has chosen you, and it pleased him to set his love upon you.
 O! what cause is here for praise!
 What obligations you are under to bless the Lord who hath dealt bountifully with you, and magnify his holy name!
 What cause for you to praise God in humility, to walk humbly before him.”32

 The lament of A.W.
-Tozer gives us pause and instructs us in a day which is fraught with theological error: “What comes into our minds when we think about God is the most important thing about us.”33 May be bow low in humility before this great and awesome God.
+Tozer gives us pause and instructs us in a day that is fraught with theological error: “What comes into our minds when we think about God is the most important thing about us.”33 May be bow low in humility before this great and awesome God.
 May we delight in him and affirm each attribute that the Scriptures reveal.
 May our minds be ignited with zeal for his name.
 May our hearts be filled with joy as we contemplate his majesty.
 May our lips proclaim his goodness and his glory.
 And may our hands and feet be mobilized to share the saving message of the gospel for the joy of the nations!

 I received this book free from the publisher.
 I was not required to write a positive review.